the updAIt - 02.28.26

 When a company like Google or Anthropic releases a real product — not a research paper, an actual thing you can use — entire industry categories can reprice in a matter of weeks.

 Take Google's Lyria 3.
 Suno, an AI music generation company, was valued at $2.5 billion.
 It was genuinely impressive, best-in-class.
-Then a major lab folded comparable capability directly into its own platform — free, as a feature inside a product people already had.
-The standalone value of anything Suno was doing didn't slowly decline.
-It became a question mark in an afternoon.
+Then a Google built a comparable capability directly into its own platform — free, as a feature inside a product people already had.
+The standalone value of anything Suno was doing became a question mark immediately.

-The same thing is playing out across much bigger industries.
-Anthropic's Claude Cowork isn't just a productivity tool.
-It's a direct challenge to entire categories of software, legal research tools, cybersecurity workflow platforms, and more.
-When an AI can handle multi-step work that previously required specialized software — automatically, at scale — that software's reason to exist doesn't fade over a few quarters.
-The market figures it out fast.
+Anthropic's Claude Cowork isn't just a productivity tool, it challenges entire categories of software, legal research tools, cybersecurity workflow platforms, and more.
+When an AI can handle multi-step work that previously required specialized software, automatically, at scale, that software's reason to exist is impacted immediately.

 SaaS = Software as a Service.
 Every app you pay a monthly fee for: your project manager, your CRM, your legal contract tool, your invoicing software.
 Anything you access through a browser and subscribe to.